danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-Data-Factory-Integration-with-FHIR-De%2DIdentification-Tool.md

 # Business Justification
 Customers usually need FHIR de-identification against either a FHIR data response or a FHIR dataset.
-* For a FHIR data response data like a json file, users can simply build our De-Id tool and run it in console.
+* For a FHIR data response data like a json file, users can simply build our De-Id console application and run it.
 * For datasets that come from export result of FHIR server, users can use the libraries and build an extension to ADF to de-identify the data in the cloud from one blob storage to another.

 # Scenario